-As shown in Charts 19.1-19.8, peak usage period performance varied by service tier among participating ISPs during the September-October 2018 period.
-On average, during peak periods, the ratio of median download speed to advertised download speed for all ISPs was 57% or better, and 90% or better for most ISPs.
+As shown in Charts 19.1-19.8, peak usage period performance varied by service tier among participating ISPs during the September-October 2019 period.
+On average, during peak periods, the ratio of median download speed to advertised download speed for all ISPs was 79% or better, and 90% or better for most ISPs.
 However, the ratio of median download speed to advertised download speed varies among service tiers.
-It should be noted that for Verizon-DSL, which advertises a range of speeds, we have calculated a range of values corresponding to its advertised range.
-Out of the 44 speed tiers that were measured a large majority (41) showed that they at least achieved 90% of the advertised speed and 24 of the 44 tiers either met or exceeded the advertised speed.
+Out of the 37 speed tiers that were measured a large majority (32) showed that they at least achieved 90% of the advertised speed and 23 of the 37 tiers either met or exceeded the advertised speed.